Government and Public Services

 Comparatively few formal opportunities exist for working in the government services during the vacations.

-The other summer programmes we have seen each year have tended to be within the cross-governmental service professions and Departments, agencies and NGDPs that have a dedicates graduate entry programme.
+The other summer programmes we have seen each year have tended to be within the cross-governmental service professions and Departments, agencies and NGDPs that have a dedicated graduate entry programme.
 These target penultimate year students, and are run independently for example by the Government’s Economic Service (GES); Operational Research Service (GORS); and Statistical Service (GSS).
 The Government Communication Service (GCS) also runs a 6-12 week internship for students that meet their diversity criteria.
 Expect announcements in January and applications to open in February or March.
 Interested students need to monitor relevant career pages closely - and register their interest to receive updates - because the application window can be very short (e.g., 2 weeks).

 The intelligence services also run their own summer programmes.
-For example, GCHQ's summer opportunities includes separate programmes in Maths and Cryptography; Cyber skills; Technology (Research, Engineering, Computer Network Operations); and a Language Talent Programme for final year students.
+For example, GCHQ's summer opportunities include separate programmes in Maths and Cryptography; Cyber skills; Technology (Research, Engineering, Computer Network Operations); and a Language Talent Programme for final year students.
 Similarly, there are summer programmes with MI5, the security service.

 There are also some specific bursary schemes that students can apply for, which include training or work experience in the summer vacation.
 Check the selection and eligibility criteria for individual schemes that you are interested in.
 For example, engineering students with an interest in a career with the Ministry of Defence (MOD) are eligible for the DESG Sponsorship Scheme (DESG).
 This provides paid summer work placements (within MOD establishments) and sponsorship of at least £3000 each year of study.